Language Bias under Conflicting Information in Multilingual LLMs: Discussion and conclusions

 Our findings mostly agree with those of \citet{wenyi2025chinesechineselanguagemodels}, who found no major differences in the multilingual abilities of PRC-trained LLMs, and those trained elsewhere.
 This stands in contrast to other work \citep{buyl2026large} which found considerable differences with respect to politically important content.
 We hypothesize that this difference is mainly due to a general neglect during model training of question answering under conflicting information, especially in multilingual settings.
-Another important direction of future work is to investigate how changes in model training can either strengthen or weaken the types of language bias we have identified.
+Another important direction of future work is to investigate how changes in model training can either strengthen or weaken the types of language bias we have identified, as well as pinpointing the mechanisms that contribute to unbalanced weighing of information.